Aviv Bushinsky

-Aviv Bushinsky (born April 13, 1967) is a journalist, CEO, businessman and an undergraduate program communications lecturer.
+Aviv Bushinsky (Hebrew: אביב בושינסקי; born April 13, 1967) is a journalist, CEO, businessman and an undergraduate program communications lecturer.

 He is the chairman of the Israel Squash Association.
 He served as chairman of Maccabi Tel Aviv and as chairman of the Israeli Chess Federation.

 Biography

 Bushinsky is the son of Jay Bushinsky, a reporter and foreign correspondent in Israel who opened CNN's Jerusalem bureau.
 He grew up in Savion and went to Yehud public high school, served in the Israel Defense Forces (IDF) as an air force major.
 After his discharge he graduated with a bachelor's degree in Political Science and International relations at the Hebrew University of Jerusalem, and with a graduate degree in public policy from Bar-Ilan University.
 He worked as a journalist at the former radio station Kol Israel and at Israel Army Radio (Galei Tzahal), acted as Benjamin Netanyahu's spokesperson in the Prime Minister's office and was Chief of Staff of the Minister of Finance, Benjamin Netanyahu.
 In 2004 he shifted towards a more business-like career.
 Bushinsky serves today as the CEO of HESEG Foundation in Israel and as the representative of business man, Gerald Schwartz.